joseph-pq/joseph-pq/README.md

 ### Hi there 👋
 I am an electrical engineer with a passion for embedded systems and computer vision.

-Here you can see some of current activities:
+Here you can see some of my current activities:
 - 🔭 I’m currently working on Omni Electronica
 - 🌱 I’m currently learning Embedded Computer Vision
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ...-->
 - 💬 Ask me about anything related to Embedded Systems
-- 📫 How to reach me: joseph.pena@utec.edu.pe
+- 📫 How to reach me: joseph.pena.q@gmail.com
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: -->